Skip to main content

 • How to apply: Call the National Hunger Hotline or ask a local food bank.

-Home-delivered and community meals for older adults
+Home-delivered and community meals

-• Who can get it: Usually older adults, especially people who are homebound, frail, or have trouble shopping or cooking.
+• Who can get it: Usually older adults, especially people who are homebound, frail, isolated, or have trouble shopping or cooking.

 • How it helps: It provides ready-to-eat meals when groceries alone do not solve the problem.

-• How to apply: Call the Eldercare Locator at 1-800-677-1116.
+• How to apply: Call the Eldercare Locator or your local Area Agency on Aging.

 How to apply without wasting time